solo-io/gloo/docs/content/reference/gloo_port_reference.md

 ---
-title: "Gloo Edge Port Reference"
+title: "Gloo Gateway Port Reference"
-description: Listing of ports used by Gloo Edge and Gloo Edge Enterprise
+description: Listing of ports used by Gloo Gateway and Gloo Gateway Enterprise
 weight: 35
 ---

-Gloo Edge and Gloo Edge Enterprise both deploy containers that listen on certain ports for incoming traffic.
-This document lists out the pods and services that make up Gloo Edge and Gloo Edge Enterprise, and the ports which these pods and services listen on.
-It is also possible to set up mutual TLS (mTLS) for communication between Gloo Edge resources.
+Gloo Gateway and Gloo Gateway Enterprise both deploy containers that listen on certain ports for incoming traffic.
+This document lists out the pods and services that make up Gloo Gateway and Gloo Gateway Enterprise, and the ports which these pods and services listen on.
+It is also possible to set up mutual TLS (mTLS) for communication between Gloo Gateway resources.
 The addition of mTLS changes the ports and traffic flows slightly, which is addressed in this document as well.

 This document is specific to the pods and services deployed in a Kubernetes environment.
-Deploying Gloo Edge using the HashiCorp stack is also supported, and the port mappings and services should be the same.
+Deploying Gloo Gateway using the HashiCorp stack is also supported, and the port mappings and services should be the same.

 {{% notice note %}}
-It is possible to customize some port settings by providing custom values to the Helm chart that installs Gloo Edge open-source and Gloo Edge Enterprise.
-The port reference below is for an installation of Gloo Edge that uses the default settings in the Helm chart.
+It is possible to customize some port settings by providing custom values to the Helm chart that installs Gloo Gateway open-source and Gloo Gateway Enterprise.
+The port reference below is for an installation of Gloo Gateway that uses the default settings in the Helm chart.
 {{% /notice %}}

 ---

-## Gloo Edge Open-source
+## Gloo Gateway Open-source

-Gloo Edge open-source software is the free, open-source version of Gloo Edge.
-The installation process uses a Helm chart to create the necessary custom resource definitions (CRDs), deployments, services, pods, etc. The services and pods listen on specific ports to enable communication between the components that make up Gloo Edge and outside sources that will consume Upstream resources through Gloo Edge.
+Gloo Gateway open-source software is the free, open-source version of Gloo Gateway.
+The installation process uses a Helm chart to create the necessary custom resource definitions (CRDs), deployments, services, pods, etc. The services and pods listen on specific ports to enable communication between the components that make up Gloo Gateway and outside sources that will consume Upstream resources through Gloo Gateway.

 ### What's included

-A standard installation of Gloo Edge includes four primary components:
+A standard installation of Gloo Gateway includes four primary components:

 * **Gateway**
   * Translates Gateway, Virtual Service, and RouteTable custom resources into a Proxy custom resource.
   * Validates proposed configurations before application.
-* **Gloo Edge**
+* **Gloo Gateway**
   * Creates an Envoy configuration from multiple custom resources.
   * Serves Envoy configurations using xDS.
   * Validates Proxy configurations for the Gateway.
 * **Proxy**
-  * Receives and loads configuration from Gloo Edge xDS.
+  * Receives and loads configuration from Gloo Gateway xDS.
   * Proxies incoming traffic.
 * **Discovery**
   * Discovers Upstreams in the cluster.